BekBrace/Chess-AI-in-Python/readme.md

 in Python or Node js.

-This is going to be a long vide - probably - as we are
+This is going to be a long video - probably - as we are

 going to write three files, maybe four ... hmmm let's see: